 Sort By StatusBack to top

 If you have a long list of discounts in your account and you’d like to filter them by status, you can do so by clicking on the Status button and selecting one from the drop-down menu.
-The three statuses that can be associated with a discount and Active, Expired and Disabled.
+The three statuses you can choose from are Active, Disabled and All.

 Sort By TypeBack to top

 Another way to sort a longer list of discounts is by type.
-You may filter your list to display either Discount Codes or Vouchers.
+You may filter your list to display Discount Codes, Vouchers or Open Discounts.
 Click on the Type button and make your selection from the drop-down menu.